bumatic/manifold-docs/contents/developers/development_environment.md

 #### 2. Setup Postgres; create a "manifold" user

 The name of the user postgres user should match the name of the OS user.
-When prompted
-whether the postgres user should be a super user, say yes.
+When prompted  whether the postgres user should be a super user, say yes.
+Be sure to save the password that you assign to the user.

 	sudo -u postgres createuser --interactive
 	sudo -u postgres psql